 Related Reading: Does being married guarantee romance and desire?

-4. Seeking validation
+4. Seeking validation from others

 If relationship conflict gets past the third stage without resolution, it could lead to serious alienation between partners.
 Now, you begin airing your dirty laundry in public and seeking validation for your actions vis-à-vis your partner’s from your inner circle of family and friends.